gabrieldezena10/personal-development-index/books/Clean Code/README.md

  }
 ```
 With these simple name changes, it’s not difficult to understand what’s going on.
 This is the power of choosing good names.

+#### Avoid Disinformation

+Programmers must avoid leaving false clues that obscure the meaning of code.
+We should avoid words whose entrenched meanings vary from our intended meaning.

+Do not refer to a grouping of accounts as an accountList unless it’s actually a List.
+The word list means something speciﬁc to programmers.
+If the container holding the accounts is not actually a List , it may lead to false conclusions.
+1 So accountGroup or bunchOfAccounts or just plain accounts would be better.

+Beware of using names which vary in small ways.
+How long does it take to spot the subtle difference between a XYZControllerForEfficientHandlingOfStrings in one module and, somewhere a little more distant, XYZControllerForEfficientStorageOfStrings ?
+The words have frightfully similar shapes.
+Spelling similar concepts similarly is information.
+Using inconsistent spellings is disinformation.

+#### Make Meaningfull Distinctions

+Noise words are another meaningless distinction.
+Imagine that you have a Product class.
+If you have another called ProductInfo or ProductData , you have made the names different without making them mean anything different.

+Noise words are redundant.
+The word variable should never appear in a variable name.
+The word table should never appear in a table name.
+How is NameString better than Name ?
+Would a Name ever be a ﬂoating point number?
+If so, it breaks an earlier rule about disinformation.
+Imagine ﬁnding one class named Customer and another named CustomerObject .
+What should you understand as the distinction?
+Which one will represent the best path to a customer’s payment history?

+In the absence of speciﬁc conventions, the variable moneyAmount is indistinguishable from money , customerInfo is indistinguishable from customer , accountData is indistinguishable from account , and theMessage is indistinguishable from message .
+Distinguish names in such a way that the reader knows what the differences offer.